 - Sharp tools: sharp tools are safer

-- Begin every trip with a brief safety reminder; do it for yourself if you are going out alone, let someone know where you are going and when you will be back.
+- Begin every trip with a brief safety reminder; do it for yourself and if you are going out alone, let someone know where you are going and when you will be back.

 - Know the location of the nearest emergency care facility relative to where you are working.